jkachmar/termina/README.md

 ## Description

-Shared system configurations and deployments for some my JoJo themed garbage (computers).
+Shared system configurations and deployments for some of my JoJo themed garbage (computers).

 ## TODO